GLaDOS-Michigan/IronSpec/README.md

 > **_NOTE:_** Running `./runExperiments.sh` will automatically clone all external specs into the `./spec` directory to the originally tested commit hash.
 Additionally small patches will be applied to external specs to accomodate for small changes between Dafny versions.

-Output and logs for all experiments will be found in `./experimentOutput` split for each spec and for each experiment.
-The end of each file ending in `..._output.txt` for each experiemnt will show the final results.
+Output and logs for each experiment will be found in `./experimentOutput` split into different sub-directories for each spec and for each experiment.
+The tail of each produced file's name ending in `..._output.txt` for each experiemnt will show the final results.

 **After `./runExperiments.sh` finishes, check `./experimentOutput/finalResults.txt` for a recreation of Tables 3 and 4 from the paper based on the results of running `./runExperiments.sh`**

 > **_NOTE:_**  The original experimental setup consisted of 1 root node and 20 nodes running the dafny-GRPC servers to parralleize checking verification conditions.
 Using a different configuration will impact the total time to run each experiment.
 The time difference is not strictly linear based on the number of nodes.
-There is a minimum time needed
+Having too few nodes may cause verification timeouts that result from overloading the various nodes.

 ##### Mutation Testing

 The general command to run mutation testing follow this form:

-`./Binaries/Dafny` [Standard Dafny Arguments] [IronSpec Arguemnts] [full path to the file containing mutation target] `&> output.txt`
+`./Binaries/Dafny [Standard Dafny Arguments] [IronSpec Arguemnts] [full-path-to-the-file-containing-mutation-target] &> output.txt`

 For example to test the specification for a Max method (`/specs/max/maxPredMutations.dfy`), run the following command from the root node:
 ```
-./Binaries/Dafny /compile:0 /timeLimit:1520 /trace /arith:5 /noCheating:1 /holeEval:maxExample.maxSpec /proofName:maxTest.maxT /proofLocation:"$(pwd)/specs/max/lemmaMaxTestCorrect.dfy" /holeEvalServerIpPortList:ipPorts.txt $(pwd)/specs/max/maxPredMutations.dfy &> output.txt
+./Binaries/Dafny /compile:0 /timeLimit:1520 /trace /arith:5 /noCheating:1 /mutationTarget:maxExample.maxSpec /proofName:maxTest.maxT /proofLocation:"$(pwd)/specs/max/lemmaMaxTestCorrect.dfy" /holeEvalServerIpPortList:ipPorts.txt $(pwd)/specs/max/maxPredMutations.dfy &> output.txt
 ```

 After executing this command, see the output in a file named `output.txt` and the tail of the output will look like this: